-OpenTelemetry Logging Instrumentation¶
+OpenTelemetry Logging Instrumentation

-The OpenTelemetry logging
+The OpenTelemetry logging instrumentation automatically instruments Python logging

 The integration registers a custom log record factory with the the standard library logging module that automatically inject

 tracing context into log record objects.
-Optionally, the integration can also call logging.basicConfig()
+Optionally, the integration can also call logging.basicConfig() to set a logging

 format with placeholders for span ID, trace ID and service name.